The Petplan Privacy Notice

 The latest Allianz Binding Corporate Rules can be found at: Privacy Statement (allianz.com)

-An up-to-date list of Allianz Group companies have committed to comply with the Allianz BCRs can be found at: Privacy Statement (allianz.com)
+An up-to-date list of Allianz Group companies that have committed to comply with the Allianz BCRs can be found at: Privacy Statement (allianz.com)